Mahtab-Madni/Zorvyn-Demo/README.md

 - **Rich data visualization** with interactive charts
 - **Professional UI/UX** with glass-morphism design and smooth animations

-All requirements from the assignment are **fully implemented**, including several optional enhancements.

 ---

 ## Key Features